-We used ordinary least squares (OLS) regression to understand the relationships between students' network characteristics, science identity, and sense of belonging.
-We used control variables that have been found to be related to students' science identity and sense of belonging including gender, sexual orientation, transfer status, and immigration status (Strayhorn, 2012).
+We used ordinary least squares (OLS) regression to understand the relationships between students' network characteristics, STEM identity and sense of belonging.
+We used control variables that have been found to be related to students' STEM identity and sense of belonging including gender, sexual orientation, transfer status, and immigration status (Strayhorn, 2012).
+Immigration status is particularly important in the Texas context, as Texas is the state that shares the longest border with Mexico and two participating institutions (UT-EI Paso and UT-Rio Grande Valley) are located in border cities.
 Table 2 below summarizes the results of the regression analyses.

-2 For a full list of items in each scale, please contact the research team.
+&lt;sup>4 For a full list of items in each scale, please contact the research team.